-Energy is essential to meeting basic human needs: food, running water, heat, light and transport.
-Poor access to energy impacts on quality of life, educational chances, economic production and healthcare provision.
+Energy is essential to meeting basic human needs – food production, running water, heat, light and transport are all dependent on energy access.
+Poor access to energy has severe impacts on health, quality of life, education and economic productivity.

-Using biomass in inefficient stoves causes household air pollution, which leads to 1.45 million premature deaths each year.
-This figure is set to overtake those for premature deaths from malaria, tuberculosis and HIV/Aids.
+Using biomass in inefficient stoves causes highly toxic household air pollution, which leads to 4.3 million premature deaths each year – a figure set to overtake the number of premature deaths from malaria, tuberculosis and HIV/Aids.

-Poor access to energy is a huge barrier to achieving the UN Millennium Development Goal of eradicating extreme poverty by 2015.
+Energy access is crucial to achieving the UN Millennium Development Goal of eradicating extreme poverty by 2015.

-In recognition of the importance of energy access for sustainable economic development and supporting achievement of the Millennium Development Goals, the United Nations General Assembly designated 2012 as the International Year of Sustainable Energy for All.
-This initiative calls for private sector and national commitments and attract global attention to the importance of energy for development and poverty alleviation.
-The goal is to meet three objectives by 2030:
+In recognition of the importance of energy access for sustainable economic development and supporting achievement of the MDGs, the United Nations General Assembly designated 2012 as the International Year of Sustainable Energy for All.
+This initiative calls for private sector and national commitments, and is attracting global attention to the importance of energy for development.
+It has three objectives to achieve by 2030:

 Eight Millennium Development Goals (MDGs) were designed in 2000 to eradicate extreme poverty in 2015.
 Energy can contribute to the achievement of many of these goals.
 Here is how:

 - Household lighting extends the productive work day.